rossana87/Project_4/README.md

     path('api/auth/', include('users.urls'))
 ]
 ```
-To access them in the front-end, to retrieve data, I will need to use the URLs from above, such as `/api/auth/login/`
+To access them in the front-end, to retrieve data, I only need to use the URLs from above, such as `/api/auth/login/`

 ### Front-end